 Before moving to South Carolina, Rev. Pippin served as Minister of the Accotink UU Church in Burke, VA.
-In addition to service in congregations and state-level UU organizing, she also serves the national level in our faith at the national level as Co-chair of the Commission on Social Witness of the Unitarian Universalist Association from 2019-2022.
-She will continue on the Commission through 2023.
+In addition to service in congregations and state-level UU organizing, she also served the national level in our faith as Co-chair of the Commission on Social Witness of the Unitarian Universalist Association from 2019-2022.

 To the UU ministry, Rev. Pippin brings extensive experience in community and organizational change to prevent both individual and structural violence and to build communities focused on mutual liberation.
 She holds a Master of Divinity from Meadville Lombard Theological School, in Chicago, IL.
 She also holds a PhD in Social Work and a Master of Social Work with a focus in nonprofit administration and policy from the Florida State University, in Tallahassee, FL.